dergigi/dergigi.github.io/bitcoin/resources.md

 title: Resources
 ---

-There exists an almost endless list of content, books and essays on Bitcoin and the topics it touches on.
+There exists an almost endless list of essays, articles, books, podcasts, and other content on Bitcoin and the topics it touches on.
 The resources listed below are but a small selection which were particularly influential in my thinking.
 I am grateful for all the people who shared their insights, past and present.

----

-## Curations

-There are other, more complete curations of Bitcoin content and resources.
-If you are looking for longer, more varied lists, the following got you covered:
+I encourage everyone to start at the beginning, and read the 8 pages which gave birth to Bitcoin:

-- [Bitcoin Literature][sni] by the Satoshi Nakamoto Institute
+- [Bitcoin: A Peer-to-Peer Electronic Cash System][bitcoin-whitepaper] by Satoshi Nakamoto
-- [Learning Resources][bitcoin-only] by Bitcoin Only
-- [Bitcoin Information & Resources][lopp] by Jameson Lopp

 ---